isomerpages/mof-vital/media-library/publications/_posts/2023-01-04-post-CE's new year message to VITAL staff.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">35.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
 			<div style="font-size: 20px;color:#585858;text-align:justify;">2023 will be an exciting year for us.
-We will have more VITALites trained as Citizen Developers.
+We will have more VITALites trained as citizen developers.
 We will empower you to innovate, and ride on this automation momentum.</div><br>
 		</td>
 	</tr>
 	<tr style="border: 0px;padding:0px;">